Before You Apply

 Applications are due March 31.
 We admit only for the fall term.
 The admissions process doesn’t actually begin until spring, but applications are accepted from August 1 to May 1.

 Online program applications are accepted on a rolling admission schedule.
-Applications are due April 15 for Summer, July 15 for Fall and November 15 for Spring term.
+Applications are due April 1 for Summer, July 15 for Fall 2017, July 1 starting Fall 2018, and November 1 for Spring term.

 Don’t wait until the last minute to apply!
 We encourage you to apply early in the fall of the year before you complete your prerequisites.
 Start early and give yourself plenty of time to collect all your materials.